-Hi, I’m Tracy, a call center veteran with a PhD and a graduate of the MFA program in Creative Writing at Butler University.
+Hi, I’m Tracy, a call center veteran with a PhD and a 2017 graduate of the MFA program in Creative Writing at Butler University.
 My first chapbook, I Almost Didn’t Make It to McDonald’s, was published by Finishing Line Press in 2014.
 Five Oaks Press published my second chapbook, The Night I Quit Flossing, in 2016.
-My third chapbook, This Is Still Life, is forthcoming in September 2018 from Brain Mill Press.
+My third chapbook, This Is Still Life, came out in September 2018 from Brain Mill Press.

 Here is a list of my publications, most of which can be viewed online.
 Thank you for supporting my work and poetry in general.